zukedgwa/amateur.radio/retevis.rt3s.programming.cable.md

 I bought this months ago to play around with APRS.
 I was never able to program this, so it sat there with me trying different things over a few months with no success.
 It's summer road trip season, so i was hoping to play around with this on the road, so I really wanted to get this to work.

 Ive had a terrible time trying different cables.
 No matter what I did, I couldnt seem to get a "STM Device in DFU mode" in device manager.
+I would always get "please check whether the USB is occupied or not connected" when I tried to connect via the software.
+Argh!

 Inspired by this, I started buying parts instead of premade cables. https://www.miklor.com/COM/UV_ProgrCable.php